Medtronic (MDT) Received its Third Buy in a Row

-After Piper Sandler and Cowen & Co. gave Medtronic (NYSE: MDT) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Steven Lichtman maintained a Buy rating on Medtronic today.
-The company’s shares closed last Monday at $117.33, close to its 52-week high of $122.15.
+After Piper Sandler and Cowen & Co. gave Medtronic (NYSE: MDT) a Buy rating last month, the company received another Buy, this time from Needham.
+Analyst Michael Matson reiterated a Buy rating on Medtronic yesterday and set a price target of $134.00.
+The company’s shares closed last Monday at $112.66.

-According to TipRanks.com, Lichtman has currently no stars on a ranking scale of 0-5 stars, with an average return of -4.0% and a 51.2% success rate.
-Lichtman covers the Healthcare sector, focusing on stocks such as Zimmer Biomet Holdings, Merit Medical Systems, and Integra Lifesciences.
+According to TipRanks.com, Matson is a 5-star analyst with an average return of 8.0% and a 64.8% success rate.
+Matson covers the Healthcare sector, focusing on stocks such as Axonics Modulation Technologies, Cardiovascular Systems, and Zimmer Biomet Holdings.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Medtronic with a $127.75 average price target, representing a 9.3% upside.
-In a report issued on February 7, Needham also reiterated a Buy rating on the stock with a $134.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Medtronic with a $127.75 average price target, an 11.8% upside from current levels.
+In a report issued on February 4, Credit Suisse also reiterated a Buy rating on the stock with a $126.00 price target.

 See today’s analyst top recommended stocks >>